Western Michigan, Michigan both win in NCAA tournament first-round men's hockey games

 Adrian (30-1), which beat Augsburg 5-2 on Dec.
 30 at home in Michigan, added two empty-net goals in the final two minutes.

-Cameron Gray made 20 saves for the Bulldogs to improve to 22-0.
+Cameron Gray made 20 saves for the Bulldogs.
 Samuel Vyletelka stopped 30 shots for Augsburg.

-The Auggies were making their third appearance in the Frozen Four and dropped to 0-5, including third-place games.
-They are 5-9-1 overall in the NCAA tournament.